ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_02/README.md

    - What is the interactive modeling procedure with handle-based deformation?

 2. **Constraint Terms**
-   - Pick a specific constraint (e.g., planarity) and write down its form of Hx = r at iteration step n, make sure to match the dimensions between matrix and vector
+   - Pick a specific constraint (e.g., planarity) and write down its form of Hx = r at iteration step n.
+Make sure to match the dimensions between the matrix and vector.
    - How are inequality constraints modeled?

 3. **Fairness and Regularization Terms**